feathersui/feathersui-website/docs/as3-starling/getting-started.md

 ## Conclusion

 That should get you started with the very basics of working with Feathers.
-For more information about the capabilities of the `Button` class, read [How to use the Feathers `Button` component](./button.md).
-For the `TextCallout` class, read [How to use the Feathers `TextCallout` component](./text-callout.md).
+For more information about the capabilities of the `Button` class, read [How to use the `Button` component](./button.md).
+For the `TextCallout` class, read [How to use the `TextCallout` component](./text-callout.md).

 For more extensive sample code, check out the other Feathers examples included in the _examples_ directory when you [download Feathers](./installation.md).
 For example themes (including `MetalWorksMobileTheme`), check out the _themes_ directory.